Best PMP PMI Training Institutes in Chennai | Rating, Fees, Placement, Pass

 The PMP signifies that you speak and understand the global language of project management and connects you to a community of professionals, organizations and experts worldwide.

-Price / Cost of PMP Training in Chennai
+PMP training cost in Chennai

-PMP training courses in Chennai range anywhere between 10k – 25k depending on the institute you decide to choose.
+PMP training courses in Chennai range anywhere between 10,000 INR to 25,000 INR depending on the institute you decide to choose.

 Some institutes have a “Guaranteed Pass’ course where they pay for all subsequent exam fees with PMI until to clear the exam, in-case you don’t clear in first attempt.

 But the catch is that you are expected to clear their exam by 70% mark, which is generally not possible considering the vagueness.
+So this concept of Unlimited Training normally doesn’t amount to what you think it is!

 Our suggestion would be to do a basic 4 day course to earn you the 35 PDU’s.
 Attend the course after reading material that you can buy in Amazon.
 That way you get better focused in the classes.
 Otherwise, the 4 day course finishes before you realize it!

-The course fee mentioned about excludes the fees to be paid to PMI which at the time of writing this article is USD 555 for non members and USD 435 for members.
+The PMP Exam Fee to be paid to PMI which at the time of writing this article is USD 555 for non members and USD 435 for members.

 Best PMP Certification Training